kydavis/libft/README.md

 # Libft

-Libft is a function library used for completing projects at 42.
+Libft is a personal library used for completing projects at 42.